Differentiating classroom disruptions from concerning behaviors

 - Were the student’s thoughts logical and connected or where they disjointed or confused?
 If the student had trouble keeping their thoughts together, seemed unfocused or distracted or if the student appeared confused, these might be signs of a greater issue for which additional support might be necessary.

-The policy for whether an instructor may ask a student to leave a class are covered by the Code of Student Conduct (Section 6: Standards for Classroom Behavior).
+The policy for whether an instructor may ask a student to leave a class are covered by Section 6 of the Code of Student Conduct.
 Generally speaking, faculty are responsible for managing conduct within their classrooms.
 Faculty may ask a student to leave for the remainder of a class when the student’s behavior is unlawful or results in disruption to the class.
 The student would be allowed to return the following class (i.e. a faculty member can’t remove a student beyond the first class).
 If the student refuses to leave, faculty can contact University Police, but this should be a last resort.
 If a student escalates further or becomes aggressive, we recommend the faculty member end the class and invite all students to leave; then contact University Police and submit a Concerning Behavior Report.

 It’s important to know the difference between classroom disruptions and concerning behavior.
 To learn more about concerning behaviors please visit Violence Prevention and Threat Management and/or NC State Cares.
 Follow this link to submit a Concerning Behavior Report.